Ruth955/project-3-collab/README.md

 # project-3-collab
-readme.md file demonstration  basic structure and content
+readme.md collaborating with others in a repository is important it ensures better team work,higher code quality and faster progress